4 min read

 Almost every major religion in the world is made up of smaller branches.
 And it makes sense—when you’ve got millions of followers, not everyone will agree on everything.
 This is the story of Buddhism as well.

 The core teachings of Buddhism have been reinterpreted many times over the years.
-And two schools of Buddhism have created a distinct identity for themselves.
+And two schools of Buddhism have created distinct identities for themselves.

 Theravada Buddhism came first.
 It focuses on the teachings of the Buddha through strict meditation and the Buddha’s Eightfold Path to Enlightenment.
 Theravada Buddhists seek to become an arhat, which requires great dedication.
 In fact, it’s usually only attempted by monks.